hunie-son/hunie-son.github.io/_pages/about.md

 <br/> &emsp;• Cryptographic systems, including fully homomorphic encryption (FHE)
 <br/> &emsp;• Machine learning security

-My work has been recognized by AMD through a security bulletin (<a href="https://www.amd.com/en/resources/product-security/bulletin/amd-sb-7024.html" style="text-decoration: none;"><b>AMD-SB-7024</b></a>) and by Meta through a bounty award, and it has appeared at top security conferences, including ACSAC, ASPLOS, and NDSS.
+My work has been recognized by AMD through a security bulletin (<a href="https://www.amd.com/en/resources/product-security/bulletin/amd-sb-7024.html" style="text-decoration: none;"><b>AMD-SB-7024</b></a>) and by Meta through a bounty award, and it has appeared at top security conferences, including ACSAC, ASPLOS, and NDSS.<br/><br/>

 <!--